 Neuronal Optimization Pressure.

-PIn her presentation at this year's re:publica, Miriam Meckel reported on her personal experiences with the latest technical advancements for improving brain capacity.
-But she also advocates healthy skepticism.
+In her presentation at this year's re:publica, Miriam Meckel reported on her personal experiences with the latest technical advancements for improving brain capacity.
+But she also advocates healthy scepticism.
 The manipulation of human brain performance, which no longer requires intermediary devices, is only the beginning of a new era of mixing and merging humans and machines.
 There are already examples from medical practice showing how machines can support organ functions.
 The implantation of cardiac pacemakers is a standard procedure.
 Why should this advancement not be possible with neuro devices?
 Perhaps in the future everyone will have a neuro implant that replaces mobile devices, increases performance, or tells a car where to turn?

 Neuro-telepathy – Alternative to Speech Input?

 In Elon Musk's vision of the future, humans will no longer be able to function without artificial neuronal enhancements.
 Anyone who wants to keep up with his job and society will be forced to use or buy brain enhancements.
 Perhaps in the future, enhanced brain performance will determine social status.
 The technologies described here have already reached the point of commercialization.
 According to Miriam Meckel, brain hacking may be leading us towards a new form of society, neuro-capitalism.
 But before things get that far, she advises us to do with our brain what we do best – think.
 And to carefully consider what it is we want – and what we don't want.